leiachung41/leiachung41.github.io/README.md

 ## 15. <a href="https://leiachung41.github.io/prePF/Building_the_Hometown_App/index.html" target="_blank">Building the Hometown App</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, Grunt, Responsive web**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Building_the_Hometown_App/" target="_blank">prePF/Building_the_Hometown_App/</a>
-- Description: This application is about hometown app.
-I developed it as a result of pratice reponsive web like this <a href="https://leiachung41.github.io/prePF/Building_the_Hometown_App/before/index_B4.html" target="_blank">index.html</a>.
-I used css media queries feature for reponsive web.
+- Description: This is a responsive web for a hometown app as a result of pratice like this <a href="https://leiachung41.github.io/prePF/Building_the_Hometown_App/before/index_B4.html" target="_blank">index.html</a>.
 All articles from <a href="https://www.thestar.com/" target="_blank">thestar.com</a> and they were written by Aug.
 23, 2017.

 ## 16. <a href="https://leiachung41.github.io/prePF/Mansonry_Layout/index.html" target="_blank">Mansonry Layout</a>
 - Key Points: **HTML, CSS, Pinterest style layout**